 What Results in a Negative Domain Reputation

 A poor sender reputation score can be caused by a number of causes.
 If your emails are frequently reported as spam, it will have a negative influence on your reputation.
 The same impact will be achieved via reduced open rates.
 A higher bounce rate will do the same.
-You are sending emails to many addresses which are not valid anymore on a regular basis results in an increase in the bounce rate.
+You are sending emails to many addresses that are not valid anymore on a regular basis resulting in an increase in the bounce rate.

 If a client in your mailing list signs up using a work email address, for instance, that address might not be valid later as they change jobs.
 All emails sent through that address would bounce, resulting in a bad reputation for your email account.
 Bad data might have a negative influence on your email reputation score.

 Verify your list regarding incorrect addresses before sending further marketing emails, and delete any that you identify.
 Maintaining a clean mailing list and preventing bounced emails are critical for ensuring your email sender’s reputation.
 Keep in mind that you would not want to be a victim of poor data’s consequences.